-We have been at our current location for 18 years free of rent at 1910 Baggett Street where we were collaborative partners with HELP of Beaufort.
-As of December 2018, Habitat for Humanity is nearing the completion of our new facility located on Parris Island Gateway behind the ReStore and Habitat offices.
+We had been at our previous location for 18+ years free of rent at 1910 Baggett Street where we were collaborative partners with HELP of Beaufort.
+As of spring 2019, Low Country Habitat for Humanity completed our new facility at 616B Parris Island Gateway in Beaufort where we currently reside.

 The Lending Room, Inc. became a 501(c)(3) organization in March 2013 permitting those that donate equipment to request a tax receipt for income tax purposes.
 Likewise, any monetary donation is tax deductible to the extent of the law.